BarnaliD/Playwiright_assignement/STORIES.md

 I want to see a list of books on the home page
 So that I can browse available books

-## US-2: Favorite a book
+## US-2:  Mark a favorite a book
 As a user
 I want to mark a book as a favorite
 So that I can easily find it later

 ## US-3: Unfavorite a book
 As a user
-I want to remove a favorite mark
+I want to remove a favorite mark from the book
-So that my favorites remain accurate
+So that I can delte the bbok from favorite list

 ## US-4: Navigate to “Add New Book”
 As a user